AlibabaCloudDocs/smc/intl.en-US/Best Practices/Migrate servers over a VPC.md

 Migration process:

 1. Download the [SMC client](https://p2v-tools.oss-cn-hangzhou.aliyuncs.com/smc/Alibaba_Cloud_Migration_Tool.zip?file=Alibaba_Cloud_Migration_Tool.zip) package and install the SMC client on the source server.
 2. Run the SMC client on the source server and use the proxy server to import the information of the source server to the SMC console.
-For more information about proxy servers, see[Forward proxies](#section_fef_t9b_m2l).
+For more information about proxy servers, see [Forward proxies](#section_fef_t9b_m2l).
 3. Create a migration task, specify VPC as the network type, and then start the task.
 4. SMC creates resources based on the migration task configurations and migrates data from the source server to Alibaba Cloud over a VPC.
 5. During the migration, the proxy server replaces the source server.
 Then, the proxy server receives instructions from the SMC console.
 For example, if an error occurs during the migration task, SMC stops the migration and sends an error log to the SMC client.